xyproto/pstore/README.md

 ------------------------

 * Uses secure cookies and stores user information in a PostgreSQL database.
-* Suitable for running a local PostgreSQL server, registering/confirming users and managing public/user/admin pages.
+* Suitable for connecting to a local or remote PostgreSQL server, registering/confirming users and managing public/user/admin pages.
-* Also supports connecting to remote PostgreSQL servers.
 * Supports registration and confirmation via generated confirmation codes.
 * Tries to keep things simple.
 * Only supports "public", "user" and "admin" permissions out of the box, but offers functionality for implementing more fine grained permissions, if so desired.